tony-aw/tinycodet/README.md

   documentation.
 Added more tests (almost 700 tests now; so approximately 10 tests per function on average).
 Added more examples to the documentation.
+- 9 September 2023: Removed the recycling restriction in the decimal truth testing operators, to be more consistent with the `stringi` truth testing operators.

 FUTURE PLANS: